DecLearn/declearn/docs/devs-guide/benchmarks.md

 - `track_peakmem_run`, the peak host [RSS](https://en.wikipedia.org/wiki/Resident_set_size)
   during the run;
-- `track_peakgpu_run`, the peak GPU bytes allocated during the run (this is torch-only, as the tensorflow cell is intentionally skipped).
+- `track_peakgpu_run`, the peak GPU bytes allocated during the run (torch-only: it is read from torch's CUDA allocator, which does not see TensorFlow's separate allocator, so the tensorflow cell reports n/a).

 The `n_clients` axis is shared across all four classes.
 It is sourced from the `DECLEARN_BENCH_N_CLIENTS` environment variable that the runner